AngCamp/CampbellMurphy2024/README.md

 export RUN_NAME="run_name_here_$(date +%Y%m%d_%H%M%S)"
 ```

 Then you just run the pipeline.
 The pipeline's default settings save channel selection metadata but do not save LFP data or overwrite existing results.
-See the [SWR_Neuropixels_Detector/README.md](SWR_Neuropixels_Detector/README.md) for detailed configuration options and the `united_detector_config.yaml` file for detection thresholds.
+See the [SWR_Neuropixels_Detector/README.md](SWR_Neuropixels_Detector/README.md) for detailed configuration options, command-line flags, troubleshooting tips, and debugging instructions if you wish to modify the python code.

 ```bash
 cd SWR_Neuropixels_Detector/